greganderson/pharma-edu/docs/design-document.md

 # API Design Document

 TODO: Verify parameters and paths
-TODO: Make sure wording is consistent, especially with Rx and prescription, doctor and prescriber
-TODO: Make sure the APIs are all in a logical order
 TODO: Fix any of the datetimes to be actual examples
-TODO: Make sure commas are all good on anything json
 TODO: Fix any ?'s
-TODO: Add backticks to request parameters

 ## Overview